dotsilicon/beethoven/README.md

 ---

-## 📌 Disclaimer
+## 📢 Version

-This software is not affiliated with, endorsed by, or sponsored by any third-party platform.
-All trademarks and content belong to their respective owners.
+**v1.0**

 ---

-## ⭐ Support
+## 📌 Notes

-If you find this project useful, consider giving it a star ⭐ on GitHub.
+- Distributed as a compiled Windows installer (Inno Setup)
+- No additional dependencies required
+- Updates will be available via GitHub Releases

 ---

-© 2026 Dotsilicon Limited, All rights reserved.
+## © 2026 Dotsilicon Limited

+All rights reserved.